-Never Events and Serious Incidents The Serious Incident team was established in 2014 to investigate serious incidents resulting in permanent harm or death and never events.
-Welsh Government defines a never event as "Serious incidents that are wholly preventable because guidance or safety recommendations are available at a national level and should be implemented by all healthcare providers".
+Never Events and Serious Incidents

+The Serious Incident team was established in 2014 to investigate serious incidents resulting in permanent harm or death and never events.
+Welsh Government defines a never event as "Serious incidents that are wholly preventable because guidance or safety recommendations are available at a national level and should be implemented by all healthcare providers"

 Learning from incidents and inspections is a priority for ABMU HB as the consequences of not doing so can include further complications to people's health, cause additional distress and longer stays in hospital.
-ABMU HB has therefore set up a learning events forum to share learning from patient safety. incidents.
+ABMU HB has therefore set up a learning events forum to share learning from patient safety incidents.
 The first was held in October 2018 and hosted by Princess of Wales Hospital and focused on learning from recent never events.

-Number of Never Events 10 1 APR 2017 - MAR 2018 APR 2018 - MAR 2019
+Safeguarding

-Safeguarding We have a statutory duty under the Children Act 1989, 2004 and the Social Services & Wellbeing (Wales) Act 2014 to ensure the safety of children and adults at risk of abuse or neglect.
+We have a statutory duty under the Children's Act 1989, 2004 and the Social Services & Wellbeing (Wales) Act 2014 to ensure the safety of children and adults at risk of abuse or neglect.
 As part of our duty we are required to report any cases of suspected abuse or neglect to local authorities.
 We work with a number of multi-agency partners to help keep those at risk safe.
-The significant number of referrals and enquiries made indicate a positive reporting culture among Health Board staff.
+The significant number of referrals and enquiries made indicate a positive reporting culture among Health board staff.